Can This Please Be the Last Time?

 Omnibus bills are big (a dysfunction in its own right).
 In a package of a thousand individual bills, members of congress end up voting on at least a handful of bills they dislike in order to get a yes on the bills they do like and serves their constituents.
 Both Green New Deal authors, Sen Ed Markey (D-MA) and Congresswoman Alexandria Ocasio-Cortez (D-NY), our most valorous climate advocates in Congress, voted in favor of S.47.

 WE ARE NOT THOSE PEOPLE.
 No constituent in the country is served by fossil fuel reliance or promotion.
-We are the public, regular schlubs who needs to mobilize in unprecedented fashion, engage in sustained civil disobedience, and lead a legitimate revolution to save the planet.
+We are the public, regular schlubs who need to mobilize in unprecedented fashion, engage in sustained civil disobedience, and lead a legitimate revolution to save the planet.
 We know that’s true.
 Our congresspeople should not feel comfortable, much less praised, until there is serious (serious) action on climate.

 S.47 reminds me a lot of Bill McKibbon’s experience as a member of the 2016 DNC Platform Committee, representing Sen Bernie Sanders.